Bass Odyssey

-Bass Odyssey is a Jamaican reggae and dancehall sound system founded in 1989 by Keith Walford.
+Bass Odyssey is a Jamaican reggae and dancehall sound system group founded in 1989 by Keith Walford.

 History

-Founded in Alexandria, St. Ann, in rural Jamaica, hence the tagline "from way out in the country", Bass Odyssey is one of the few sound systems that maintains the authentic sound system format with huge amplified portable speakers, stacked as columns for a live performance.
+Bass Odyssey was founded in Alexandria, St. Ann, in rural Jamaica.
 Founder and owner Keith Walford was involved with music from a young age.
-After graduating from York Castle High in 1976, young Keith partnered with his father to expand his local mechanic business by working as a vendor and operator of jukeboxes and gaming machines across the island.
-As both a hobby and small business gig, young Keith would play vinyl and cassettes on his massive component set at small events such as weddings and birthday parties.
-Simultaneous with his increasing demand was the re-emergence of the sound system era in the Jamaican entertainment scene in the mid-1980s which inspired his path to establish the Bass Odyssey Sound System in 1989.
-For this reason, many dispute the established date of Bass Odyssey Sound System as 1989 due to the earlier career of Keith as a DJ and selector himself playing at numerous local gigs.
-Initially, the transition involved Walford, close friend at the time Bunny was the first official selector Tenor One.
+After graduating from York Castle High in 1976, Walford worked as a vendor and operator of jukeboxes and gaming machines for his father's mechanic business.
+He played vinyl records and cassettes on his component set at small events such as weddings and birthday parties.
+In the mid-1980s, the Jamaican sound system scene re-emerged, which led Walford to establish the Bass Odyssey Sound System in 1989.
+Due to Walford's earlier work as a DJ, the exact founding date is sometimes debated.
+The transition to a formal sound system initially involved Walford's friend, Bunny Hayle, who served as the first official selector.

-Rise of the Clashing Twins: Squidgy and Glama G
+Squidgy and Glama G

-Bass Odyssey quickly gained popularity due to their clashing style which dominated the peak of the modern Sound clash era in the early - mid 1990s.
-Keith transitioned from being a selector and MC and turned over those roles to Tina-One, who was later joined by Glama G. Around 1991, Kevin Squidgy Bennett, newly graduated from Fern court High, joined the team as a drum machine player.
-Tina-One took up opportunity and migrated to England, and Glama G and Squidgy quickly rose to stardom as 'the juggling/clashing twins' due to the similar appearance and energetic performance.
-Around this time (early 1990s), the Bass Odyssey name saw increased recognition and garnered a large following in the Jamaican diaspora in the US, Canada and the UK.
-With frequent tour dates, the team expanded to include Lenny, a long time colleague of Glama G (both had worked together on Sound System from Spanish Town) and later Dwayne, Worm and Skinny.
+Bass Odyssey gained popularity for their clashing style during the sound clash era of the early to mid-1990s.
+Keith moved from his role as selector and MC, handing duties to Tina-One, who was later joined by Glama G. Around 1991, Kevin "Squidgy" Bennett joined the team as a drum machine player.
+After Tina-One moved to England, Glama G and Squidgy became known as "the juggling/clashing twins" due to their similar appearance and performances.
+During the early 1990s, the group gained a following among the Jamaican diaspora in the US, Canada, and the UK.
+The team expanded to include Lenny, a colleague of Glama G, and later Dwayne, Worm, and Skinny.

-Bass Odyssey in the 1990s
+Later years

-As brand grew, so the crew.
-Some team members such as Bunny Hayle as well as Glama G and Lenny went on to pursue other businesses or musical ventures.
-Walford maintained the sound system and built upon it and oversaw its significant growth, giving rise Squidgy, Worm, DJ Mark and others who would become the face of the newly commercialized clash arena in the early to mid 2000s.
+Some members, including Bunny Hayle, Glama G, and Lenny, eventually left to pursue other ventures.
+Walford continued to manage the sound system.
+Members such as Squidgy, Worm, and DJ Mark became active in the commercial clash scene of the early to mid-2000s.